-PALM DESERT (Calif.) -- In nearly two decades of snapping some estimate one million photographs, photographer Ned Redway has captured stunning portraits of newsmakers, presidents, celebrities, corporate CEOs, community leaders like the late Sonny Bono and just plain folks that have appeared in dozens of magazines, newspapers and business publications worldwide.
+PALM DESERT (Calif.) -- In nearly two and a half decades of snapping some estimate one million photographs, photographer Ned Redway has captured stunning portraits of newsmakers, presidents, celebrities, corporate CEOs, community leaders like the late Sonny Bono and just plain folks that have appeared in dozens of magazines, newspapers and business publications worldwide.

 Redway Photography is a full-service photographic agency for everything from exclusive weddings to charity events to business conventions and professional sporting events complete with a state-of-the-art studio for intimate portraits or business “head shots.”

 Redway’s odyssey of photographing eight Presidents, state funerals for President Ronald Reagan, Gerald Ford, and Richard Nixon, celebrities like Brad Pitt and Eva Longoria-Parker at the Emmys, Tom Hanks, Steven Spielberg, Jay Leno, Barbara Streisand, Oprah Winfrey, the Academy Awards and business giants like IBM and Intel, started with a chance opportunity to photograph the dedication of the Gerald Ford Elementary School in Indian Wells, California to photograph former President Ford.

 “The pictures came out pretty good and a local business asked me to shoot something for them.
 I did.
 It worked.
 I never looked back,” recalled Redway, who is a self-taught photographer.
 “I have a fabulous career and a chance to see the world.”